vrdeeznuts/od-sideline-cam/README.md

 Since this is an auto-cam, you don't need to do anything while actively running it.
 With that being said, you still currently have to select the arena you want to spectate if the default or saved arena is not the right one. *In a future version, I'll add an auto-select arena based on a whitelist.*

 ### Base Workflow After Setup
+IF YOU CHANGE ANYTHING, MAKE SURE TO SAVE!!!
 1. Open Spectator
 1. Select server
 1. Press `Numpad 0` key or activate `yuki.side` for this camera if not set as default